Arill/damecon-browser/README.md

   - Switching channels will automatically unload the old channel's extension and load the new one in.
   - To remove the files for a channel, simply delete the associated `kc3kai-*` folder within `./extensions`.

+### Proxy Configuration

+Damecon is designed to work seamlessly with KCCacheProxy.
+Extensions like ProxySwitchy are no longer necessary.

+You can configure your KCCP host/port in the `Proxy` section of the settings page.

+The `Enabled` checkbox will enable/disable routing KanColle traffic through the proxy.

 ## ⚠️ Notice

 #### Damecon is NOT intended to be used as a general-purpose browser.